JimDesu/basis-lang/spec.md

                     | @! cmd-body                                ; @!
 DO_ON_EXIT_FAIL
 ```

-The eleven markers (&sect;3.1, &sect;4.4) are sequenced as adjacent siblings at the same indentation level.
+The twelve markers (&sect;3.1, &sect;4.4) are sequenced as adjacent siblings at the same indentation level.
 A *cmd-body* with multiple statements is an indented block of statements (per &sect;A.5); statements within a body include further *block-marker-construct*s, producing arbitrarily deep nesting.
 The `.scope` keyword construct (*scope-block*, &sect;B.6) is not among these eleven markers but sequences as a sibling among them and composes like *group-block* (&sect;3.17).

 ### B.8 The `<-` and `-<` Operator Forms